greenfuse/Examples/README.md

 ### gst_player.py
 Basic player for audio file with slider.
 Gstreamer 1.0 and Gtk 4.0

 ### gtk4_tree_columns.py
 Use the new gtk4 classes for an expandable list with columns

+### gtk4_dialog.py
+Open a basic dialog with text labels and close button.